HOW MUCH DO SITES COST?

 - By Credit Card - When your application is accepted you will receive an email with a link to our payment system.
 Sites will only be allocated after payment is received.

-- By cheque made out to THE ROTARY CLUB OF PETONE CHARITABLE TRUST (please include your name and phone number on back of cheque) and send to P.O.
+- By cheque made out to ROTARY CLUB OF PETONE INC. t/a HUTT NEWS PETONE ROTARY FAIR (please include your name and phone number on back of cheque) and send to P.O.
 Box 33-381, Petone, 5046

 TERMS & CONDITIONS - Where do I find them?